19ftt2158/secondwadt/README.md

 # secondwadt
-There's no strangers to love
+There's no students to love
 you know the rules
 and so do I